NoobDevRohan/OnixClientFaq/README.md

 Yes, we can assure you that Onix Client is 100% safe for use.
 Your antivirus might flag it because it injects a DLL into the game.
 However, due note these things:
 - Our injector can only inject into Minecraft, other viruses attack other applications, if not all.
 - If you use any third-party program along with our DLL, we are **NOT** ensuring functionality or the fact that this is safe.
 However, any Onix Client file used is 100% safe.
 -  Minecraft is a UWP app, which means it is sandboxed.
-Meaning even if the DLL was malicious, it wouldn't be able to do very much when injected into minecraft.
+Meaning even if the DLL was malicious, it wouldn't be able to do very much when injected into the minecraft process.
 More info about UWP sandboxing [Here](https://labs.sogeti.com/windows-store-apps-live-sandbox).
 - If you ever feel like anything is not safe, **DON'T** use it.

 ## 📱 What devices does Onix Client support?